ekinakyurek/influence/README.md

 ```

 ## Data & Benchmark
-Please see the information about data in https://huggingface.co/datasets/ekinakyurek/ftrace
+Please see the detailed information about data in https://huggingface.co/datasets/ekinakyurek/ftrace before using it.

 ## Run scripts